NormBirkett/NormBirkett.github.io/_posts/2020-09-03-gogetter_intro_2_sketch.md

 * The value-referent and value-wannabe of a gogettum are referred to as the __gogettum value__.
 When we need to make clear that we mean the value-referent, we can speak of the __correct__ or __right value__.
 For the value-wannabe, we usually just say something like, 'Here's what it came up with.'
 * The code objects that define gogettums are __whatsas__.
 The idea behind this name is that when you say to the gogetter, 'Go get me the finance charge', its first thought is, 'What's a finance charge?'
 So it ... well, you get the point.
 * Some gogettums (in fact, most, if the projects I've seen are anything to go by) have __subscripted names__.
 There are profundities here that we must skate past for now.
 Suffice it to say that a gogettum's name can have several subscripts.
 I've not yet seen a need for more than three, but I'm hoping that Gogetter can make this unlimited.
 We'll see.
 * There are deep subtleties around the __subscript types__ or __dimensions__ that are defined here.
-They are the glue that holds together __subscript systems__, which are groups of names that are subscripted in synch to refer to the same entity.
+They are the glue that holds together __subscript systems__, which are groups of names that are subscripted in sync to refer to the same entity.
 If you are a Data-Oriented Programming fan, and you think you smell Structures of Arrays (SOAs) here, then you have a good nose.

 We'll skip the declaration of the gogetter object, as that is unchanged from the first section of this post, and go straight to the insetting of inputs: